jburger/jburger.github.io/_posts/2016-02-27-typescript-testing-workflow-part1-mocha.md

 ## if(!simple) { //ignore }

 I like simple test workflows.
-Mainly because as testing is often the first guy up against the wall when the time pressure revolution comes.
+Mainly because testing is often the first guy up against the wall when the time pressure revolution comes.

 ![deadlines](/assets/test-passing.PNG)